elusivecodes/FrostDateTime/README.md

 - `diffInMinutes(other, options?)`
 - `diffInSeconds(other, options?)`

 `options.relative` defaults to `true` for unit-based differences and compares calendar boundaries.
-For days and weeks, this uses local calendar dates and locale-aware week starts rather than elapsed 24-hour periods.
-Set `relative: false` to count completed elapsed units instead.
+For days and weeks, this uses local calendar dates and locale-aware week starts.

+With `relative: false`, weeks, days, hours, minutes, and seconds count completed elapsed units, truncating toward zero; a day is 24 hours and a week is 168 hours.
+Months and years count completed calendar units using the current date-clamping setting.

 ```js
 const a = DateTime.fromArray([2026, 3, 23]);